marty90/netlytics/README.md

 Clustering algorithms group data toghether.

 You must provide the algorithm, an input Data Table, and its parameters.
 You can specify an SQL query used to preprocess the Data Table used by the algorithm.
+The name of the table to be used in the query is `netlytics`.
 You must specify which features to use, separately for numerical and categorical.
 Categorical features are encoded in a one-hot vector, so do not provide features with high cardinality.
 You can normalize the data before running the algorithm.